greghuc/chrome-beacon-bugs/README.md

 Note that the tabId+frameId of the beacon call (-1 and -2) do not match that of the web-page call (57 and 0).
 This is the bug.

 The same problem can be seen when a 'beacon'-style web-request is made using the window.onunload img.src hack.
-We load chrome-extension://INSERT-EXTENSIONID-HERE/beacon-test.html and saw:
+We loaded chrome-extension://INSERT-EXTENSIONID-HERE/beacon-test.html and saw:
 ```
 Seen web request for: chrome-extension://empbiabaidecimmlofaoeafoefnfnmae/onunload-beacon-test.html
 tabId=[68] frameId=[0]